mdnetto/WISE/README.md

 ## HTML Exercise 3
+Tags can have id's or classes on them which helps you to target elements when you want to style them with CSS or add actions to them with Javascript.

-Let's open up the HTML file for Simon and look at the tags.
+Let's open up the HTML file for Simon and look at tags that have id's.

 1. In your editor, look for a file called simon.html
-2. Try re-arranging the tags which have an id with q1, q2, q3, or q4
+2. Try re-arranging the tags that have an id like q1, q2, q3, or q4

-HINT: they on lines 11-15
+HINT: they're on lines 11-15 and they look like this
 ```
 <div id="q2" class="quadrant" data-tile="2"></div>
 <div id="q3" class="quadrant" data-tile="3"></div>